-Joseph Setting enters his eighth season at the helm of the Duquesne rowing program.
+Joseph Setting enters his ninth season at the helm of the Duquesne rowing program.

 In 2007, exactly eight months after his hiring, he guided the Dukes' to a third place finish at the 2007 Atlantic 10 Women's Rowing Championship, the highest finish ever attained by the program since joining the Atlantic 10 Conference in 1996.
 The previous best finish was seventh in 1999, 2001 and 2005.